ladybug-tools/spider/README.md

 > Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.

->Patterns are descriptions of common problems and proposal for the solutions that can be used repeatedly every time the problem is encountered and producing an different outcome.
+>Patterns are descriptions of common problems and proposal for the solutions that can be used repeatedly every time the problem is encountered and producing a different outcome.

  -->